syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#N/A - occurs if the reference argument is to another workbook that is not open.
+&#35;N/A - occurs if the reference argument is to another workbook that is not open.

-#N/A - occurs if the reference argument is to a range containing more than one cell.
+&#35;N/A - occurs if the reference argument is to a range containing more than one cell.

-#N/A - occurs if the cell used as the reference argument does not contain a formula.
+&#35;N/A - occurs if the cell used as the reference argument does not contain a formula.

-#N/A - occurs if the formula in the cell is longer than 8192 characters.
+&#35;N/A - occurs if the formula in the cell is longer than 8192 characters.

-#N/A - occurs if the formula can't be displayed in the worksheet.
+&#35;N/A - occurs if the formula can't be displayed in the worksheet.

-#N/A - occurs if an external workbook that contains the formula which is not open.
+&#35;N/A - occurs if an external workbook that contains the formula which is not open.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/8.9.png](Calculate-functions_images/Calculate-functions_img169.png)

+_FORMULATEXT_

 ## Information Functions